To sign a contract for the transfer of land in BC, you have to use a handwritten signature.

 Understand how to end the contract

-Find out if you are able to cancel the contract.
-If you can cancel, find out how you can do so.
-Ask about what reasons you would have to give to cancel the contract.
+Find out if you’re able to cancel the contract.
+If you can cancel, determine how.
+Ask about what reasons you’d have to have.

 Never sign a contract that contains blank spaces.
 For example, a contract may say: